Chip-Biscuit/hp-goblet-of-fire-fix/README.md

 Default for resolution is 2 (1920 x 1080)

+Default for fov is (0) origional 114 you can replace 0 with your number higher than 114 will zoom it out in game.

 Default for aspect ratio is 1 which is (16:9)

 if you would like to leave feedback or submit a bug please use the form provided: